Anirudh-Ravi123/pes_asic_class/README.md

  # Sum of Numbers from 1 to n using ASM

  We write two programs here, one in C and one in assembly.
-Main part of the program is processed in ASM and result is desplayed through the C program
+Main part of the program is processed in ASM and result is desplayed through the C program.

 C code

 ![image](https://github.com/Anirudh-Ravi123/pes_asic_class/assets/142154804/8cf4ee89-7f69-43f0-ba43-b6a39f1c35d7)